gazebosim/gz-sim/README.md

-# Ignition Gazebo : A Robotic Simulator
+# Gazebo : A Robotic Simulator

 **Maintainer:** louise AT openrobotics DOT org